 - Incorporate multiple forms of communications.
 You need a mix of calls, emails, text to build a winning program.

 - Be prepared to handle the inbound calls that are generated from your efforts.
 Make sure staff are trained on the correct “customer retention” messaging when taking these calls.

 - If you centralize this process for multiple locations or outsource it, make sure you’re utilizing local numbers that correspond with club locations.
 In today’s spam crazy world, people are not likely to answer unfamiliar numbers, especially if they are outside of their area code.

 With limited staff and resources, it can be overwhelming to execute and manage this process to retain existing members.
 The good news is that there are vendors that you can outsource this service to.
 Either way you choose, in house or outsourced, the results of a solid plan will significantly reward you financially.

-Aaron Mueller is Director of Marketing for First Credit Services, which provides early and late stage collections for the Health and Fitness industry.
-Contact Aaron at 732-743-4970 or email@example.com
+Aaron Mueller is Director of Marketing for First Credit Services, a debt collection agency and BPO company that provides early and late stage collections for the Health and Fitness industry.
+Contact Aaron at 732-743-4970 or firstname.lastname@example.org